cloudera/hue/docs/gethue/content/posts/2013-11-04-hadoop-tutorials-season-ii-7-how-to-index-and-search.md

 1. If you see this error:

-org.apache.solr.client.solrj.impl.HttpSolrServer$RemoteSolrException:Error CREATEing SolrCore ‘reviews_shard1_replica1’: Unable to create core: reviews_shard1_replica1 Caused by: Could not find configName for collection reviews found:null</str>
+org.apache.solr.client.solrj.impl.HttpSolrServer\$RemoteSolrException:Error CREATEing SolrCore ‘reviews_shard1_replica1’: Unable to create core: reviews_shard1_replica1 Caused by: Could not find configName for collection reviews found:null</str>

 <span>You might have forgotten to create the collection:</span>